Isadora Snapp

 |

-Tracy graduated from the NYU Tisch School of the Arts Dance Department.
+Tracy Martin (she/her) graduated from the NYU Tisch School of the Arts Dance Department.
 She performed in several theater dance productions and, after moving to Vermont, has become artistic director of the Phantom Theater in Warren.
 She has been teaching modern, creative movement for children, and NIA throughout Vermont and has been on the CD&FS faculty for eight years.
 Tracy believes there is a dancer in everyone.
 She approaches all of her classes with unbridled enthusiasm and infuses all of her students with creativity and the joy of dancing.

 |